nulib/nul-rdc-scripts/Image/iqc/README.md

 # IQC - Image Quality Checker <br/>
 Python tools for running various automated QC functions on NUL RDC image projects. <br/>

-## Commands <br/>
-**-i**, **--input**   This should be the full path to a project folder.
-If one or more inventory csv files are placed in the base folder of your input and you do not use the `--inventory` command to specify a different csv file or directory, those inventories will be used for processing the files. <br/>
-**-o**, **--output**   This should be the full path, including file name, to a csv file for writing an output csv to.
-If the output already exists it will be overwritten.
-Example - /user/my_documents/my_csv.csv <br/>
-**--exiftool**  Used to specify a custom path to ExifTool.
-This should generally not be needed. <br/>
-**--inventory**   This should be the full path to a folder containing inventory csv files.
-Inventories should be left in their original formatting at the moment.
-If the folder contains multiple inventories the script will try to combine them. <br/>
-**--verify_checksums**  This will try to verify existing checksums.
-It should be followed by the specific type of checksum file to verify (i.e. `--verify_checksums md5` or `--verify_checksums md5 sha1`).
-Currently the only supported formats are `md5` and `sha1`.
-Checksum files are expected to end with the specified text (sha1 files should end with .sha1). <br/>
-**--verify_metadata**  This will run ExifTool on each TIFF file and check whether the IPTC fields By-line, Headline, Source, and CopyrightNotice match the listed information in the inventory (the Creator, Headline, Source, and Copyright Notice columns).
-By default this command will only check if the inventory field contains the text found in the file so that truncated metadata will also be matched (i.e. a file with IPTC metadata "Northwestern Uni" would pass even if the inventory metadata is "Northwestern University"). <br/>
-**--strict**  When used with `--verify_metadata` this enforces exact matches when checking metadata (i.e. a file with IPTC metadata "Northwestern Uni" would fail if the inventory metadata is "Northwestern University"). <br/>

 ## Dependencies - CHECK BEFORE TRYING TO RUN THE SCRIPT <br/>
 - This script requires ExifTool and Python 3 with the Pandas and Pillow libraries. <br/>
 - Install python from the Python website if it is not already installed.
 If you aren't sure whether or not python is installed, try typing `python -h` in the command line.
 If installing Python on Windows make sure to check the box to add python to your PATH during installation. <br/>